Pencils on surfaces with normal crossings and the Kodaira dimension of $\overline{\mathcal{M}}_{g,n}$: Pointed curves in genus and

 The argument above shows that every curve in the resulting pencil $\Gamma$ on $S_1\cup S_2$ has one of the following \textit{dual graphs} (see \cite{ACG}):

 The number on the edges represent how many edges are there between the adjacent vertices and we omit it if the number of edges is one.
 Moreover, $a$ and $b$ are non negative integers subject to the condition $a+b=8$.
-Recall \cite{ACG} that if $G$ is a dual graph and $e$ an edge between vertices $v_1,v_2$.
-A \textit{smoothing} of $G$ along $e$ is the dual graph obtained from $G$ by removing $e$ and replacing $v_1,v_2$ with a single vertex $v$ with $g(v)=g(v_1)+g(v_2)$.
+Recall \cite{ACG} that if $G$ is a dual graph and $e$ an edge between vertices $v_1,v_2$, a \textit{smoothing} of $G$ along $e$ is the dual graph obtained from $G$ by removing $e$ and replacing $v_1,v_2$ with a single vertex $v$ with $g(v)=g(v_1)+g(v_2)$.
+Observe that if there is more than one edge between $v_1$ and $v_2$, smoothing along one forces the remaining edges to become self-edges at $v$.
 If $e$ is a self edge on $v$, then a smoothing along $e$ consist of removing $e$ and increasing $g(v)$ by one.
 A \textit{smoothing} of a dual graph is an iteration of the described surgery on edges.
 Let $C$ be a curve with dual graph $G$ and let $H$ be another dual graph.
 Then $[C]\in\overline{\mathcal{M}}_g$ lies in the boundary strata $\Delta_{H}$ if $H$ is a \textit{smoothing} of $G$.
 One can easily see from \eqref{dual.graph} that no curve on $\Gamma$ lies in $\Delta_i$, for $i=1, \ldots, 6$.
 In particular, the last condition of $(\star\star)$ is fulfilled.

 \end{proof}